//Treehouse Protocol

-Moderate risk — genuinely novel fixed income primitives create untested edge cases, balanced by thorough audit coverage and transparent operations.
+Moderate risk — genuinely novel fixed income primitives create untested edge cases, balanced by thorough audit coverage and active protocol integrations, offset by continued TVL decline and depressed token economics.

 Top Risks